andrewiankidd/pi-k3s-gitops/src/bootstrap/netboot/README.md

   - **raspios/**: Used during `build-raspios.sh`
     - Contains an RaspiOS configuration script (`apply-config.sh`) and example configuration file that is copied to the root filesystem on the NFS server.
   - **nixos/**: Used during `build-nixos.sh`
-    - Contains a `default.nix` configuration file that is used during nix build.
+    - Contains `default.nix` configuration files that are used during nix build.
 - **scripts/**: Contains scripts for building and preparing images.
   - `build-raspios.sh`: Script to download, extract, and prepare OS images for netboot.
   - `build-nix.sh`: Script to build a NixOS image.